-Working with the current design as a starting point, I sought to improve the visual form and legibility at small sizes.
-I began by organizing the letters and spaces, adding an open scissors icon and trimmed ribbon icon to convey a sense of crafting.
-Then I applied the shop’s existing licensed brand fonts and worked to define an aesthetically pleasing hierarchy of information, creating a textured imprint of information with a balanced rhythm.
-Through this process, I was able to carve away at clutter and create a more cohesive design.
+Starting with the current design as a foundation, I focused on enhancing visual form and legibility, particularly at smaller sizes.
+Organizing letters and spaces, I integrated open scissors and trimmed ribbon icons to evoke crafting elements.
+Leveraging the shop's licensed brand fonts, I established an aesthetically pleasing hierarchy of information, resulting in a textured imprint with balanced rhythm.
+This process streamlined clutter, resulting a more cohesive design.

 Fonts licensed by client from Hustle Supply Co., via creativemarket.com